The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Risk

 \subsection{AI Regulatory Sandbox: A Useful and Interim Medium}

 We firmly believe that we should use all the means to allow innovation in the AI domain alive.
 Provisions mentioned in the EU-AI Act and WHEO-- with reasonable intentions-- could ultimately stifle innovation as well as engagement at the community levels.
-We have yet to observe the actual implementation and guidelines-- as they say, the devil is in the details\footnote{If a few of such provisions are not implemented tactfully, we believe that it could lead to a state where only a few wealthy and resourceful conglomerates could ``afford'' the risks and subsequent legal fines provisioned in EU-AI Act.
-In other words, individuals and startups driving any meaningful innovation in TAI are discouraged.}
+We have yet to observe the actual implementation and guidelines-- as they say, the devil is in the details\footnote{If such provisions are not implemented tactfully, we believe it may lead to a state where only a few wealthy and resourceful conglomerates can ``afford'' the risks and subsequent legal fines provisioned in the EU-AI Act.
+In other words, individuals and startups driving any meaningful innovation in TAI are heavily discouraged.}

 To mitigate this, EU-AI act introduces a new concept called `\textbf{AI Regulatory Sandbox}' which encourages the EU members to create regulatory environments, tools, and best practices for testing and experimentation with new AI products-- under supervision of EU members and approved authorities, cf. \cite{truby2022sandbox}.
 In essence AI regulatory sandbox serves two purposes: \begin{enumerate}[label=\Roman*.] \item Foster learning and innovation in AI for businesses via real-world development and testing of new AI-powered products. \item Contribute to regulatory learning by creation and testing experimental legal frameworks around new technologies based on AI. \end{enumerate}